– Lymphatic Drainage Massage –

 First and foremost, Get Moving!

-and the best way to stimulate all of that is to Move.
+The best way to stimulate it on your own is to Move.

 Muscular contractions stimulate lymphatic flow.
 It’s as simple as that.

 Other ways to encourage lymphatic flow at home is to drink enough water,